hapifhir/hapi-fhir-jpaserver-starter/README.md

 In order to use another port, change the `ports` parameter inside ``docker-compose.yml`` to ```8888:8080```, where 8888 is a port of your choice.

-The docker compose set also includes my MySQL database, if you choose to use MySQL instead of derby,  change the following properties in hapi.properties:
+The docker compose set also includes a MySQL database and a PostgreSQL database, if you choose to use MySQL instead of Derby,  change the following properties in hapi.properties:

 * datasource.driver=com.mysql.jdbc.Driver